-To prevent such intrusions, advanced HSM devices require two separate operational zones.
+To prevent such intrusions, advanced customizable HSM devices require two separate operational zones.
 A single one that holds the business logic, and a second for cryptography which is entrusted with the cryptographic operation.

 Remote HSM management allows multiple security teams to perform tasks from a central remote location without the need to travel to a physical data center.
-A remote HSM management solution provides users with operational cost savings and flexibility.
+A flexible HSM management solution provides users with operational cost savings and flexibility.
 Remote HSM management capabilities are distinctive in that they require more stringent security controls.

 In the face of such diverse and imminent threats, companies often make the right decision to spend more on cybersecurity.
 But many are unsure how to go about it, often misallocating time, money and resources in their mitigation strategies.

 For example, a global financial-services company might leave cybersecurity investments mainly to the discretion of the chief information security officer (CISO).
 This can lead to security teams being isolated from business leaders, and the resulting controls were not focused on the most critical assets that require protection.